-and register to vote.
-It will also recognise the contributions many ceremony participants have already made through social action and volunteering even before becoming a British citizen.

-- 2.2.3 The Mayor will champion community involvement in all of City Hall's work to make sure policies and programmes are informed by Londoners, and better meet their needs and aspirations.
-Specific actions to achieve this will include: - a new Civil Society Strategy, focused on working more closely with the community and voluntary sector to engage with Londoners - support for London's communities, particularly those that are socially excluded, to build on their strengths and lead change through citizen-led action - a more participatory approach to developing and delivering policies and programmes for Londoners. - 2.2.4 Through his Citizen Led Engagement Programme,99 the Mayor will hear from communities historically less well represented, about their experiences of social integration.
+- 2.2.2 Through the Cll, the Mayor will work with London borough councils and registrars to pilot new ways of promoting democratic and volunteering opportunities at citizenship ceremonies.
+The pilot sites will help City Hall to develop new best practice guidance on hosting effective citizenship ceremonies.
+Guidance will include advice on how to make ceremonies more of a community celebration, and embed opportunities to volunteer and register to vote.
+It will also recognise the contributions many ceremony participants have already made through social action and volunteering even before becoming British citizens. - 2.2.3 The Mayor will champion community involvement in all of City Hall's work to make sure policies and programmes are informed by Londoners, and better meet their needs and aspirations.
+Specific actions to achieve this will include: - a new Civil Society Strategy, focused on working more closely with the community and voluntary sector to engage with Londoners - support for London's communities, particularly those that are socially excluded, \ to build on their strengths and lead change through citizen-led action - a more participatory approach to developing and delivering policies and programmes for Londoners. - 2.2.4 Through his Citizen Led Engagement Programme, the Mayor will hear from communities historically less well represented, about their experiences of social integration.
 The first phase involves working with five community groups across the city, including Bulgarian, Somali, and older and younger BAME Londoners.
-The programme will: - improve the Mayor's connections with communities that have historically had less of a voice - inform policies and practice on social integration on a continuous basis - identify and develop leaders who want to further engage with City Hall. - 2.2.5 City Hall will reach a wide range of Londoners through Talk London100.
+The programme will: - improve the Mayor's connections with communities that have historically had less of a voice - inform policies and practice on social integration on a continuous basis - identify and develop leaders who want to engage further with City Hall. - 2.2.5 City Hall will reach a wide range of Londoners through Talk London.
 It is an online community that puts Londoners at the centre of the Mayor's work.
 Through involving people in sustained and meaningful debates, it generates actions to improve the capital.
 City Hall will work to create a community that is truly inclusive of all Londoners.
 It will deliver a community experience that enables members to participate more fully in democracy, including in the design and delivery of public services.